Fellowships By Category

 Pickering and Rangel Fellowships

-Both of these awards fund graduate study for students who seek a career in the foreign service and are historically underrepresented in the field.
-They promise internships and other professional development for work in an embassy after graduate school.
+Both of these awards fund graduate study for students who seek a career in the foreign service.
+Fellows are selected based on demonstrated merit and financial need.

 A two-year graduate fellowship program that provides up to $84,000 in academic funding, summer practicums, professional development, and mentorship, and leads to a career in the Foreign Service as a Diplomatic Security Service (DSS) Special Agent.
 DSS Special Agents are federal law enforcement officers responsible for the security of Foreign Service personnel, property, and sensitive information around the world.